-'t' is the year of Regulatory Period 'P'

-'ALLW' is the Allowed Tariff in year 't' (expressed in RM/GJ/day)

-'BASE_P' is the Base Tariff in Regulatory Period 'P' (expressed in RM/GJ/day)

-'ADJT' is the Adjustment in year 't' (expressed in RM/GJ/day)
+'P' is the next Regulatory Period 't is the year of Regulatory Period 'P' 'ALLW' is the Allowed Tariff in year 't' (expressed in RM/GJ/day) 'BASE{P'} is the Base Tariff in Regulatory Period 'P' (expressed in RM/GJ/day) 'ADJT' is the Adjustment in year 't' (expressed in RM/GJ/day)

 - 4.5.
 The Base Tariff for each Regulatory Period is determined by the Commission at Regulatory Reviews.
-It is set to recover Allowed Revenue, which represents a forecast of a Regasification Licensee's efficient costs, including a return of providing Regulated Services. - 4.6.
+It is set to recover Allowed Revenue, which represents a forecast of a Transportation Licensee's efficient costs, including a return of providing Regulated Services. - 4.6.
 The Base Tariff will be the same for each year of a Regulatory Period. - 4.7.
-The Tariff Adjustment for each year is calculated by the Commission as the sum of applicable adjustments, including but not limited to the Revenue-Cap Adjustment, Excluded Services Adjustment,

-Unpredictable Opex Adjustment, Unpredictable Capex Adjustment, and Internal Gas Adjustment as described in these Guidelines.
-These adjustments represent changes in a Regasification Licensee's efficient costs that are largely outside of its control.
+The Tariff Adjustment for each year is calculated by the Commission as the sum of applicable adjustments, including but not limited to the Revenue-Cap Adjustment, Excluded Services Adjustment, Unpredictable Opex Adjustment, Unpredictable Capex Adjustment, and Internal Gas Adjustment as described in these Guidelines.
+These adjustments represent changes in a Transportation Licensee's efficient costs that are largely outside of its control.